Lucie Arnaz: Personal life

-Arnaz was married to Philip Vandervort Menegaux from July 17, 1971, to April 1976.
+Arnaz was married to Philip Vandervort Menegaux from July 17, 1971 (her 20th birthday) to April 1976.
 On June 22, 1980, she married actor-writer Laurence Luckinbill.
 Luckinbill and Arnaz live in Palm Springs, California.

 Arnaz and Luckinbill have three children: Simon, Joseph and Katharine Luckinbill.
 Luckinbill also has two sons from his previous marriage: Nicholas and Benjamin Luckinbill.

 Arnaz is a member of Unity.